Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 Powell spun and addressed the two men manning the Skymaster.
 "Gun team!
 Five rounds, ASX!"

-"Five ASX, ready...lock!"
+"Five ASX, ready... lock!"

 "Fire!"

 The Skymaster thumped.
 Jen felt it in her chest as the weapon opened a force-field walled tube of vacuum in front of it, into which it fired a round which accelerated away on a warp pulse in a line of exotic blue radiation.
 The warp field would collapse scant millimeters from the target's hull, delivering the round long before the Celzi cruiser could even register that it was under attack.
 In theory, if the cruiser's shields were still down while its warp field dissipated, the rounds would strike its hull unimpeded, smashing through the fragile ceramic armour tiles and delivering shaped explosive charges directly to the superstructure.

-If its shields were up...in theory the gun could overwhelm them with sustained fire, but during that time the cruiser might lower its spike and flee, blowing Cimbrean's cover.
+If its shields were up... in theory the gun could overwhelm them with sustained fire, but during that time the cruiser might lower its spike and flee, blowing Cimbrean's cover.

 Baker's report soothed that particular worry.
 "Target well hit and de-orbiting, but they're still intact.
 Communications could still be up."

 Powell set his jaw.
 "Five more, fire for effect."

-"Five more...Fire!"
+"Five more...
+Fire!"

 The gun slammed into life again, and Jen felt her heart jump in her chest as five more rounds in as many seconds vanished skywards, pulsing upwards in a streak of blue light.